Sourabh-Mallapur/Digital-to-Analog-Converters/README.md

 Digital-to-Analog Converters (DACs) are fundamental components in electronic systems, responsible for converting digital signals into analog signals.
 This repository showcases full-custom designs implemented using Cadence Virtuoso.

 ## Designs
-### All the design starts with a basic block - Two Stage OPAMP
+### The design starts with a basic block - Two Stage OPAMP
 A Two Stage OPAMP consists of three parts - A differential Amplifier, Voltage Amplifier and a Output Amplifier.

 ![amp](https://github.com/Sourabh-Mallapur/Digital-to-Analog-Converters/blob/main/assests/Picture.png)